-Biodiversity:-
+Biodiversity

-Within the supporting document (Strategic Environmental Assessment of New Allocated sites and alternative bids - Formartine).
-There is a clear omission of information with regards to biodiversity.
-Other sites within the village refer to the negative impacts of biodiversity as: "Ythan Estuary, Sands of Forvie and Meikle Lock SPA and Sands of Forvie SAC are set to the North.
-This site is at a very close proximity to the qualifying sites and likely to have an impact of qualifying species".
+Within the supporting document (Strategic Environmental Assessment of New Allocated Sites and Alternative Bids-Formartine), there is a clear omission of information with regards to biodiversity.
+Other sites within the village refer to the negative impacts of Biodiversity as: "Ythan Estuary, Sands of Forvie and Meikle Loch SPA and Sands of Forvie SAC are set to the north.
+This site is at a very close proximity to the qualifying sites and likely to have an impact on the qualifying species."